Law Enforcement Training Academy

 As in all of our programs at Arizona Western College (AWC), we seriously view the responsibility of educating and training future professionals.
 No matter how innovative a law enforcement agency may be, the real strength of the organization lies within the people it employs.
 The quality of law enforcement officer that you will be in the future is, to a very large degree, dependent upon the quality of basic training that you receive.

 AWC L.E.T.A. is fully accredited by Arizona Peace Officers Standards and Training (AZPOST) and complies with all recommended and existing AZPOST rules and regulations.

-The basic training program is a 20-week curriculum.
+The basic training program is a 21-week curriculum.
 The intense training experience will challenge you mentally, physically, and academically.
-Training at AWC L.E.T.A. is accomplished through classroom lecture, hands-on training, and leverages the use of technology in order to provide you certification as an Arizona Peace Officer Standards and Training (AZPOST) Peace Officer during the course of a 20-week training program.
+Training at AWC L.E.T.A. is accomplished through classroom lectures, hands-on training, and leverages the use of technology in order to provide you certification as an Arizona Peace Officer Standards and Training (AZPOST) Peace Officer during the course of a 21-week training program.